rks101/eglinux/README.md

 ```
 Q. Why do you recommend `ls -lrt` over `ls`?
 A. This command can explain a lot over the course of time.
 Remember what we discussed about the Linux command.
 > Command has got a name, options, and arguments!
-We can get a list of recent most recently modified files or directories without much effort.
+We can get a list of the most recently modified files or directories without much effort.

 `ls -lrt <dir>` explains that about the command, and for the output difference, type the following in bash and see for yourself.
 ```